-'The Construction Act' was updated by the Local Democracy, Economic Development and Construction Act 2009 (which received royal assent on 12 November 2009).
+The Construction Act was amended by the Local Democracy, Economic Development and Construction Act 2009.

-- The Act now applies to all construction contracts whether they are in writing or not. - The requirement for payments to be by installments is un-amended as long as the contract period of 45 days or more, or for lesser

-- Parties are free to agree the amounts for payment and the intervals. - Every construction contract has to provide a mechanism to determine what payment becomes due and when, and a final date for payment.
+- The Act now applies to all construction contracts whether they are in writing or not. - The requirement for payments to be by instalments is un-amended as long as the contract period of 45 days or more, or for lesser durations if the parties agree. - Parties are free to agree the amounts for payment and the intervals. - Every construction contract has to provide a mechanism to determine what payment becomes due and when, and a final date for payment.
 This has to be agreed between the parties. - Payment can no longer be conditional on the performance of obligations under another contract.
-Therefore performance on another contract cannot effect the payment entitlement under the contract. - A mechanism now has to be in place for determining who should give notice of payment due (either the employer or contractor) and the basis on how the sum is calculated has also been made clearer.
-The Act has been amended to ensure the employer pays what is due before the due date unless they give notice with reasons why now, or if they believe the contractor is insolvent.
-If the employer fails to pay and does not give notice in accordance with the act, or if the contractor is not insolvent then the contractor can suspend the works.

-However, this right ends when payment is made in full by the employer (albeit any costs and expenses are to be paid by the employer).

-• The requirement for adjudication in the event that the parties cannot agree the payment amount remains.
+Therefore performance on another contract cannot affect the payment entitlement under the contract. - A mechanism now has to be in place for determining who should give notice of payment due (either the employer or contractor) and the basis on how the sum is calculated has also been made clearer.
+The Act has been amended to ensure the employer pays what is due before the due date unless they give notice with reasons why not, or if they believe the contractor is insolvent.
+If the employer fails to pay and does not give notice in accordance with the Act, or if the contractor is not insolvent then the contractor can suspend all or part of their obligations in respect of the contract work. - However, this right ends when payment is made in full by the employer (albeit any costs and expenses are to be paid by the employer). - The requirement for adjudication, in the event that the parties cannot agree the payment amount, remains.

-1.5 Curves and formulae
+2.5 Curves and formulae